Date: March 9, 2024

 - Original Speech: A speech written by and presented by an individual on any subject, preferably one pertaining to his/her 4-H project work.
 Notes are permitted.
 Maximum time limit is 5 minutes.

 - Storytelling: Original or published narrative, told as if to a younger audience, and presented without notes by an individual.
 No poetry is allowed.
 Costumes or props are encouraged, and facial expressions or gestures are allowed.
-Maximum time limit is 12 minutes.
+Maximum time limit is 12 minutes, props are allowed.

 Music Categories – NOT limited to groups anymore

 - Instrumental: Performance from any genre using only musical instruments.

 - Vocal: Performance from any genre using their voices only.
 Costumes are permitted, but no props are allowed.

 - Dance: Performance choreographed from any genre.
 Costumes and props are permitted, but the focus should be on movement.
 Music set to the choreography may only be instrumental.